mooregit/Cucm_Handler-/README.md

 - Create README badges, quick start script, or minimal tests.

 Let me know if you'd like any of these next steps.

+---

+## Database Models (SQLAlchemy) 🗄️

+This project includes SQLAlchemy models designed to hold a multi-tenant inventory of unified communications infrastructure and periodic health snapshots.
+These are a starting point for integrating a database-backed inventory, health checks, and configuration management.

+You can find the models under `app/models/` and the notable ones are:

+- `tenant.py` — multi-tenant container for server groups and metadata
+- `cucm_server.py` — CUCM server model with identity, version, AXL connectivity, and health snapshot fields
+- `uc_base.py` — an abstract base for UC servers (shared fields)
+- `expressway_server.py`, `imp_server.py`, `ucce_server.py`, `uccx_server.py`, `unity_connection_server.py` — vendor-specific server models
+- `cube_gateway.py`, `cms_server.py`, `cer_server.py` — gateway and monitoring servers

+These models use the PostgreSQL dialect for UUID and INET types and are structured for production usage.
+If you plan to persist this data, you should add migration tooling (Alembic) and a proper database connection layer.

+---

+## Development Notes & Next Steps ⚙️

+- Add `alembic` configuration and migrations to manage database versions and schema changes.
+- Populate `app/schemas/` with Pydantic models for request/response validation used by the API endpoints.
+- Implement `app/core/axl_loader.py` to mirror `ris_loader.py` and `perfmon_loader.py`, providing `get_axl_client()`.
+- Implement or wire `app/main.py` to create and register the FastAPI app and routers — a starter `main.py` snippet is included earlier in this README.
+- Populate `app/wsdl/`, `app/*/schema/` with the required WSDLs for the AXL, RIS, and PerfMon clients or document how to provide custom paths using environment variables.
+- Add example `.env.example` for local development values.

+If you'd like, I can implement one or more of these items now — tell me which and I'll proceed.